CloudCanvas/cloudcanvas/WHEREIMAT.md

 Need to allow zoom on an element so has to be selected to scrolll DONE - Problem was design of add and remove and also recreating the function inside the useffect so it never got removed as ref was gone

+# Currently

+## Refactoring the component architecture

+We're reaching the point where becausee the AWS client is passed in we need to mock the data to storyboard properly and that's a pain in the ass.

+We should probably pass in an awsClient and a dataFetcher and default the data fetcher or something?

+I think we're probably going to have to switch around how we do this and use children inistead

+This should be done in the app;

+const awsAccessClient = useMemo(
+() =>
+awsClient
+.account(c.config.accountId!)
+.region(c.config.region! as any)
+.role(c.config.permissionSet!),
+[c.config.accountId, c.config.region, c.config.permissionSet]
+);

 # TODO

 Get s3o lambda component done